-Today there are twelve funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently the Highlands and Islands of Scotland.
+Today there are twelve affiliated funds in our network, based all over the world from Mallorca (Spain) to Sri Lanka, and most recently the Highlands and Islands of Scotland.
 There are many more under development from Tuscany to the Bahamas.
 The Conservation Collective network collates and shares best practice, and fosters a ‘virtual’ global team in order to ensure maximum collaboration.

 Successes enabled by projects and partners within the group include: